dntenai/project-1/README.md

 # project-1
-EDA nad ML on life expectancy data
+EDA and ML on life expectancy data